First published 1980 in the Journal of the East of London

 Whose maternal line ascends to Charles Spencer (1675-1722) who married Anne Churchill (1683-1716)

 Daughter of John Churchill (1650-1722), created Duke of Marlborough in 1702

 A biographical article on the Duke’s life is appended to his entry on The Munro’s from Tain tree.

-In November this year the Archivist at Althorp, ancestral home of the Spencer family, confirmed that, through a series of marriages, the Munro’s from Tain were linked to the Marlborough line.
-That ascendancy will be detailed in due course on this website, after review by the Archivist at Blenheim Palace.
-For the present only elements are contained within the online tree.
+In November this year the Archivist at Althorp, ancestral home of the Spencer family, confirmed that, through the series of marriages, the Munro’s from Tain were linked to the Marlborough line.